 Light Energy = Plank’s constant x Frequency

-Now the light energy emitted varied directly with frequency, not with its square, and this predicted the observed radiation correctly.
-Einstein then generalized this to apply to all light, based on the photo-electric effect to conclude that it applied to all light.
-Yet why light waves were delivered in the “lumps” we call photons was a mystery that remains to this day.
-Why don’t light waves act like water waves?
+That light energy varied directly with frequency not its square predicted the observed radiation correctly.
+Einstein then generalized this to apply to all light, based on the photo-electric effect, but why light waves arrive in the “lumps” we call photons was a mystery that remains to this day.

-In quantum realism, light comes in lumps because a photon is the basic quantum command that no network effect can be less than.
-Quantum processing can’t be less than one quantum cycle because this is the fundamental network operation.
-How much the quantum process is shared among the photon wavelength defines how many cycles each node takes to complete it, i.e. the light frequency.
-If the wavelength is longer, each node gets a smaller share and so takes longer to complete its cycle.
-It follows that energy as the processing rate at the node varies inversely with wavelength and thus directly with its frequency, as Planck deduced from the data.
-More exactly, if Planck’s constant is the transfer of one quantum process per second, energy as the node processing rate will be Planck’s constant times its frequency, i.e. Planck’s relation.
+If a photon represents the fundamental process of the quantum network, it is basic in the sense that no activity can be less than it.
+Quantum processing can’t be less than a transverse circle because this is the fundamental network operation.
+How much this process is shared among the nodes of the photon wavelength defines how long each node takes to complete it, which is the light frequency.
+If the wavelength is longer, each node gets a smaller share and so takes longer to complete the process, so energy as the node processing rate varies inversely with wavelength and directly with frequency, as Planck deduced from the data.
+More exactly, if Planck’s constant is the transfer of one quantum process per second, energy as the node processing rate will be Planck’s constant times its frequency, which is Planck’s relation.
 Quantum realism thus derives Planck’s relation from first principles.
 We can call the fundamental operation of the quantum network a Planck process.

-Equally a photon’s energy comes in discrete packets because its wavelength must change one node at a time.
-One less node running the same quantum process changes the per-node processing rate or energy by a fixed amount.
-Light energy is quantized because the wavelength of a photon is digital so it must reduce one Planck length at a time.
-Each node removed shortens the wavelength by one, leaving those remaining to run the same processing.
-As the wavelength reduces, higher frequencies are harder to come by, as removing one node from fewer nodes changes the energy more, hence the ultraviolet catastrophe didn’t happen.
-This predicts that the highest frequency of light, here called extreme light, occurs when its wavelength is two Planck lengths, and it must double its energy to reach the next frequency which is empty space!
+One less node running the same process changes the node processing rate, or energy, by a fixed amount as each node removed shortens the wavelength by one, leaving those remaining to run the same processing.
+As the wavelength reduces, higher energies are harder to come by because removing one node from fewer nodes changes the energy more, so the ultraviolet catastrophe didn’t happen.
+This predicts that the highest frequency of light, here called extreme light, is a wavelength of two Planck lengths, and that it must double its energy to reach the next frequency, which is empty space!

-PS.
+Note.
 The derivation is: Let one photon be a quantum process shared over the nodes of its wavelength.
-Let h represent that process as energy, E be the photon processing rate at the node per cycle and n be the number of nodes in the photon wavelength.
-Since the processing is shared between n nodes, so is the energy h, so the photon processing rate at the node E = h/n.
-If f is the number of quantum cycles each node takes to complete a quantum process that can run in one node in one cycle, then f = 1/n.
+Let h represent that process as energy, E be the photon processing rate at the node per cycle and l be the number of nodes in the photon wavelength.
+Since the processing is shared between l nodes, so is the energy h, so the photon processing rate at the node E = h/l.
+If f is the number of quantum cycles each node takes to complete a quantum process that can run in one node in one cycle, then f = 1/l.
 The Planck relation E = h.f then follows.
 Note that this describes quantum units.
-To get our energy E in per second terms one must multiply E by c, the speed of light that reflects the quantum grid cycle rate of 1043 cycles per second, so E = h.c/n.
-In this case our frequency f = c/n giving the same result E = h.f in our units.
+To get our energy E in per second terms one must multiply E by c, the speed of light that reflects the quantum grid cycle rate of 1043 cycles per second, so E = h.c/l.
+In this case our frequency f = c/l giving the same result, which is E = h.f in our units.